Sunday July 10th to Saturday July 16th, 2022.

 SIGMAP is brought to you by the University of Alaska Fairbanks in cooperation with AWM and with the support of the National Science Foundation.

 Our full registration system is available!
 You can use it to register for the workshop, book rooms at the conference hotel or on campus, and book a spot on the conference excursion.
-Register by June 10!
-If you run into difficulty with our registration, please contact us for assistance or to make alternative payment arrangements.
-If you would like to pre-register, to let us know about your intent to register (and pay) officially later, you can do so through the pre-registration form, but this is not required.
+Registration for on-campus lodging closes June 22.
+If you run into difficulty with our registration system, please contact us for assistance or to make alternative payment arrangements.
 If you plan on staying at the hotel and make your reservation after May 20, you’ll need to email them directly for a reservation.
+Registration for the workshop and the excursion is now closed.
+If you still need to make arrangements, we may be able to help you.

 Submit a Talk